ticklemynausea/almondbread/README.md

 *Mandel brot is german for almond bread.*

-A mandelbrot set renderer with nifty features.
-Explore the depths and infinite details of the mandelbrot set to the extent of the limits of javascript floating point numbers 😅
+A Mandelbrot set renderer with nifty features.
+Explore the depths and infinite details of the Mandelbrot set to the extent of the limits of javascript floating point numbers 😅

 ![](doc/1.jpeg)